CrayLabs/SmartSim/doc/orchestrator.rst

         application_script.py
         experiment_script.py

-    You can find the application and experiment source code in subsections below.
+    You can find the application and ``Experiment`` source code in subsections below.

 Step 2 : Install and Build SmartSim
     This example assumes you have installed SmartSim and SmartRedis in your